 Chumming on the pier?

 Let’s face it.
 If you want to catch fish and if you are like me, you’ll do anything.
-I admit I’m a bit obsessed about everything that helps me catch more fish.
+I admit that I’m a bit obsessed about anything that helps me catch more fish.
 So..the toils of my obsession I am going to share with you so that you might catch more fish.

 Whenever we’d hook a Spanish Mackerel (Smack) or a Pompano on the pier, I often grab a couple of live shrimp (or dead, or some cut bait) and toss it out into the current.
 It keeps the school around till we get another line out to them.
 This works really well since Smacks and Pompano move around a lot and when a school shows up you want to keep them around as long as possible.

 In the last 4-5 years I’ve been keeping all our leftover bait fish (shad is great) and shrimp, grinding them up in my meat grinder when I get home (I like the cheap $18 meat grinder from Academy).
 I even use the leftovers after filleting our catch.
 I grind everything up, heads tails, bones and all.
 I then put measured amounts on the mixture in a blender with 50% water and a few table spoons of Menhanden oil.
 You can buy Menhaden oil anywhere on the internet these days.
 I often also add some leftover bread to soak in the oils.
 I pour the resulting slurry into a gallon or sometimes quart sized empty milk bottle and freeze them up.
 I’ll make up 1 gallon or 2 quart sized bottles per day of fishing.